|

 habits and the strength of firmly-held religious values.
 The church in

 the world is not immune from the influences which permeate society.
+The Vatican Council in the early part of

 the decade heralded major changes in some areas of church thinking and